Pont Octavio Frias de Oliveira

 Guest Urban Hotel Design Pinheiros Luxury

-A design boutique hotel right in Pinheiros, a rooftop and arty decor: the hip charm of the west, restaurants and metro at your feet.
+A design boutique hotel right in Pinheiros, rooftop and carefully done rooms.
+The neighbourhood's award-winning restaurants and the metro are downstairs.

 Check availability